 Skydiving is a Good Analogy for Meditation

 You wouldn’t jump out of an airplane … and then try to put on your parachute.
-Trying to put your parachute after you have jumped out of the airplane would definitely be exciting, but the outcome may not be desirable.
+Trying to put your parachute after you have jumped out of an airplane would definitely be exciting, but the outcome may not be desirable.
 Also, you’d want to know how to put on and use your parachute before jumping.
 Good preparation is the key to a safe and enjoyable experience.
 This is how meditation is like skydiving.

 So, the best way to get the best experience in meditation to learn how to do it first.
 Don’t jump out of the airplane and try to learn as you are falling.
 In fact, preparation is essential to the success of many spiritual practices.
 For instance, it is important to learn the theory behind the process.
 Learn what to expect and common troubleshooting techniques.
 You need to learn about the equipment, and how to use it (when to put it on).
 Most times this means learning about how the mind works.